 To receive the Harrison accolades, a recipient must possess many of the ideals and traits that Raymond Harrison instilled in Adam Leitman Bailey.
 The recipient must also demonstrate financial need and strong academic achievement, while at the same time pursuing Mr. Harrison’s deep-seated values of success and the desire to make the world a better place through helping others.

-The faculty of New Milford High School chooses the recipient each year along with Adam Leitman Bailey choosing high school interns who have worked within Adam Leitman Bailey, P.C.
+The faculty of New Milford High School chooses the recipient each year along with Adam Leitman Bailey choosing exceptional high school interns.
 You must meet the following criteria: